The dangers of alcohol

 Alcoholism is the most severe form of problem drinking.
 Alcoholism involves all the symptoms of alcohol abuse, but it also involves another element: physical dependence on alcohol.
 If you rely on alcohol to function or feel physically compelled to drink, you’re an alcoholic.

-Do you have to drink a lot more than you used to in order to get buzzed or to feel relaxed?
 Can you drink more than other people without getting drunk?
 These are signs of tolerance, which can be an early warning sign of alcoholism.

 Tolerance means that, over time, you need more and more alcohol to feel the same effects.